Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models: Introduction

 We begin by outlining the unique challenges posed by contact-rich tasks and the requirements for safety in this context.
 We then present a taxonomy of existing methods based on the learning paradigm and safety mechanism employed.
 Finally, we identify open problems and future research directions, including benchmark design, generalization, and integration of safety across system levels.

 This survey aims to provide a structured overview of the current landscape, foster a deeper understanding of safe learning in contact-rich robotics, and inspire new research toward safe and capable autonomous systems.
-In particular, it emphasizes the emerging role of VLMs and VLAs as robotic foundation models that unify perception, language, and control for contact-rich tasks.
-By framing safety challenges and design principles in the context of these models, the survey seeks to guide the development of VLM/VLA-based systems that are not only powerful and general, but also verifiably safe in real-world deployment.
+In particular, it emphasizes the emerging role of vision-language models (VLMs) and vision-language-action models (VLAs) as robotic foundation models that unify perception, language, vision, and control, but safey in contact-rich tasks is still an open challenge~\citep{330,zhang2026compliantvla}.
+By framing safety challenges and design principles in the context of these models, the survey seeks to timely guide the development of VLM/VLA-based systems that are not only powerful and general but also verifiably safe in real-world deployment.